schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Aggression

-A attendant copys at a exit.
+A attendant copys at an exit.

 ## Memorial Encampment